SmileAPI/smile-openapi/docs/english/api-reference/tags/tag-contributions.md

 While not an exact source of income information, the raw contributions data from government services can be used as a factor in assessing a person's credit worthiness.

-In the Philippines, Contributions data is available for SSS, PhilHealth, and Pag-IBIG/HDMF platforms.
+In the Philippines, Contributions data is available for social security services, the national health insurance agency, and the national housing provident fund platforms.

 After the user connects an [Account](/reference/accounts) via Smile, Smile retrieves the user's Contributions data from the [Provider](/reference/providers) and makes it available for retrieval.
 You may listen for the appropiate events and webhooks (outlined below) in order to determine when their Contributions data is ready.